Jeznar/GitRepo/Work_Log.md

 22.12.13 **Fire Shield** added refund on close dialog choice and converted doOn to doOnUse

+22.12.14 Created jez-lib functions for: resourceAvail(), resourceRefund(), resourceSpend(), isNPC() and isPC() to make it easier to deal with PC resources by name rather than slot position.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)